Taos Snowfall Totals & Accumulation Averages

 The first snowfall of winter for Taos often arrives in November.
 Yet in some years it snows in October, while in others snow doesn't show up until December.

 The season's last snowfall usually happens in March.
-But a late snow can show up in April or even May
+But a late snow can show up in April.

 How Many Snowstorms Taos Gets